Disaster Recovery Toolkit

 Know Your IT Disaster Recovery Plan

-After a natural disaster, computer failure or cyberattack, a loss of information technology can cause significant business interruption.
-Because information technology is essential to most businesses, it must be included in your disaster plans.
+After a natural disaster, computer failure, or cyberattack, a loss of information technology can cause significant business interruption.
+Thus, it is important to create an IT disaster recovery plan, by considering the following questions:

 • How would IT failures impact business operations and finances?